TeamHaxGD/GDDocs/endpoints/updateGJUserScore22.md

 Updates the user icon and explosion selection using int IDs.
 #### accGlow
 Toggles glow on and off using 1 (true) and 0 (false)
-#### seed
+#### seed, seed2
-An encrypted string to validate the request.
+Encrypted strings to validate the request.
 Current generating method is being researched.
 #### icon, iconType, special
 Currently being researched.
 #### secret